A-Helberg/adlet/docs/creating_aws_keys.md

 > Create Bucket

-Pick a bucket name, the domain name that Adlet will run on is a good bet, and choose the region that you want the bucket to be in. *Take note of the region you picked* as this will be needed later.
+Pick a bucket name, you should not use the domain name that Adlet will run on, because you will need this route for serving the static content, when setting up a domain name.
+Choose the region that you want the bucket to be in. *Take note of the region you picked* as this will be needed later.

 Then click on